-- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$363,468. - The change in the District's total net position was \$365,426, an increase.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2018, the District's governmental funds reported combined ending fund balances of \$1,107,067, an increase of \$293,477 in comparison with the prior period.
-A portion of fund balance is restricted for debt service and capital projects, non-spendable for prepaid items, and the remainder is unassigned fund balance.
+- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$928,517. - The change in the District's total net position was \$634,466, an increase.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2020, the District's governmental funds reported combined ending fund balances of \$1,193,899, a decrease of (\$3,495,737) in comparison with the prior period.
+A portion of fund balance is restricted for debt service and capital projects, non-spendable for prepaid items, and the remainder is unassigned fund balance which is available for spending at the District's discretion.